 Be sure to submit any documentation you have to support your reason for the delay.
 The DRDRB will consider your reason and the overall fairness of granting an extension.

-2. Get help from the Employer Appeal Consulting service
+Get help from the Employer Appeals Consulting service

-To request this service and learn more, complete the Request for employer appeal consultation form.
+To request this service and learn more about how we can help, complete the Request for employer appeals consultation form.

 If resolution has not been reached through discussion with the adjudicator or case manager or supervisor, the supervisor will forward the request for review form to the DRDRB.